IHaskell/IHaskell/README.md

 ./build.sh ihaskell # Build and install IHaskell
 ```

-7. Run IHaskell:
-  - `ihaskell install` to install the IHaskell kernel into Jupyter.
-  - `ipython notebook` for the browser-based interactive notebook.
-  - `ipython console --kernel haskell` for a REPL.

-Some of the IHaskell packages depend on `cairo`, such as `ihaskell-diagrams`, where `cairo` is used for drawing the displays.
-If you are using Mac OS X 10.9 (Mavericks) you will need to compile
-cairo with gcc, not clang.
-This can be done as follows:

-### Build Script

-This repository comes with a convenient `build.sh` script for building IHaskell and dependencies.
+The build script, `build.sh`, is a script for building IHaskell and dependencies.
 It has the following modes:
 - `ihaskell`: Build and install `ihaskell` and the two dependencies from this repository, `ipython-kernel` and `ghc-parser`.
 - `quick`: Just install `ihaskell`, do not bother recompiling and reinstalling its dependencies (`ipython-kernel` and `ghc-parser`).
 - `display`: Install `ihaskell` and all the support libraries in `ihaskell-display/`.